scratchfoundation/scratch-link/README.md

 This change caused an incompatibility with some browsers, including Safari.
 The macOS version of Scratch Link 2.0 includes a Safari extension to resolve this incompatibility.

+### Microsoft Store platforms

+In theory, the Windows version of this application could be built for 5 different "platform" values:

+- `x86`
+- `x64`
+- `ARM` (or `ARM32`)
+- `ARM64`
+- `AnyCPU` (displayed as `Any CPU`)

+In practice (checked with the `file` command):

+- `x86`, `x64`, and `ARM64` all work as expected
+- Building `ARM32` results in `x86` binaries so it seems like the wrong name for this platform (bug in VS2022?)
+- Building `ARM` results in `ARMv7 Thumb` binaries.
+Switching to this requires hand-editing the `csproj` file.
+- Building `AnyCPU` results in `x86` binaries, but maybe in "IL Only" mode?
+Needs more investigation.

+Also, trying to build an MSIX from `ARM`, `ARM32` or `AnyCPU` fails.
+This might be due to Scratch Link using the "Desktop Bridge" which appears to a) require native components (so no `AnyCPU`) and b) be unsupported by 32-bit ARM.

+Scratch Link 1.4 seemed to work in `AnyCPU` mode even though it also used the Desktop Bridge, so there's something missing here.
+Maybe the newer version of Desktop Bridge requires native components?
+Or maybe I just misconfigured something...

+Side note: as of Visual Studio 2022 version 17.4.4, the _project_ configuration name for the MSIX project must match the _solution_ configuration name used for building it, or bundle validation will fail.